Last Full Update: December 3, 2025

 Home

 the doctor has no use for the pure social networks that do not have any useful business applications and that do not provide value to your professional career and, as a result, avoids social networks such as FaceBook (he’s faceless) and MySpace (and spaceless).
-(And he especially dislikes Twitter/X.) However, since the business-oriented networks offer some value, he is on Linked-In and Linq, and you can join the Sourcing Innovation Linked-In group.
-He’s also been seen on SlideShare in the past, but not in a long, long time.
+(And he especially dislikes Twitter/X.) However, since the business-oriented networks offer some value, he is on Linked-In and Linq, you can join the Sourcing Innovation Linked-In group, and follow the doctor‘s activity feed where he summarizes the majority of blog posts (with links to the full posts) for those in a hurry or those who want to discuss.

 Are you on (Social) Network X?
 Can I connect with you?Home